 - Third-party custody — When parents are not giving a child the basic care and support the child needs, we represent grandparents and others who seek third-party custody to give the young person the safe, supportive environment that they deserve.

-- Modification — When circumstances change after a divorce in Delaware County, you may need to modify custodial arrangements.
+- Modification — When circumstances change after a divorce in Media, PA, you may need to modify custodial arrangements.
 For example, if one parent moves farther away, arrangements outlined in the current custody order may become impractical.
 Acting as your modification lawyer, we can help you make custody modifications and submit the changes to the court for approval.

 Our background gives us the ability to understand long-term consequences and provide guidance that puts everyone in a position to maintain a positive relationship going forward.